HSF/phoenix/guides/developers/README.md

 ## Phoenix architecture

 This is an overall model of the architecture of Phoenix.
-We will try to keep it up to date, but beware that some things may not be completely up to date.
+We will try to keep it up to date, but beware that some things may not be completely current.

 ![Architecture model](../images/architecture.svg "Phoenix architecture")